PetrochukM/HParams/README.md

 ### Advanced: Sharing configurations between processes

-In multiprocessing, it may be useful to share the configuration file between them.
-In this case, the configuration can be exported to another process and then subsequently imported, see below -
+In multiprocessing, it may be useful to share the configuration file between processes.
+In this case, the configuration can be exported to another process and then subsequently imported, see
+below:

 ```python
 from multiprocessing import Process